Faridpur Medical College: Campus

-Also, Their transport system is very high quality.
-Always on time, Safe and time-consuming, Better Environment, Reduce Traffic, Reduce pollution, It can teach time management, Money saver.

 In new campus with its associated hospital, students are learning the fundamentals of human anatomy, physiology, biochemistry, human disease pathology and also being well-trained in treating patients with medicine, surgery, gynaecology and other aspects of sub specialised sectors.

 There is a nursing college affiliated with the hospital.
 It provides training for young nurses.
 There are also hostels for nurses near the hospital.